enguerrand/magnipy/README.md

 ~/git/magnipy/systemd/install.sh
 ## This script's output will provide further instructions
 ```
+## Configuration
+Certain aspects of the application are configurable.

+In order to change the defaults, copy the file config.json from this git repository to $HOME/.magnipy/ (create the
+directory if needed or let magnipy create it by running it at least once.)

+Then change the content as needed.
+The parameter names in the json file are reasonably self explanatory.
+You may have
+to check your camera to identify appropriate values.

+After running magnipy at least once, a file named runtime.json will also be created in $HOME/magnipy.

+This file stores settings such as the zoom level or focus modified by the user at runtime.
+It is used at the next
+startup to restore the previous settings.
+You can safely delete it if you want to reset these settings to the defaults.

 ## Keyboard shortcuts
 - Panning: Arrow Keys or Touch Input
 - Zoom in: + or Enter